rolker/project11/SettingUpASimulationEnvironment.md

 Thus instead of simply cloning the repositories as shown above, you may want to first fork them into your own github account and clone them from there.
 You can then set a "remote" upstream head which also allows you to pull changes from the CCOMJHC repository to keep your own version up to date.

 ## Build the packages
-Attempting to build the catkin workspace will reveal missing packages.
+Build in the catkin workspace.

     cd ~/project11/catkin_ws
     catkin_make